 What we don’t: Build quality and toughness aren't as good as top picks; thin fabric is best in mild weather.

-The Trailmade undercuts the Prana and Outdoor Research options above by $25 and $29, respectively, and there is a corresponding drop in build quality.
+The Trailmade undercuts the Outdoor Research Ferrosi above by $29, and there is a corresponding drop in build quality.
 The thin fabric isn’t as tough or weather-resistant—although the DWR coating and quick-dry material are helpful if the pants get wet—and some stitching has come loose in areas that rubbed against rock while scrambling and hanging out at camp.
 As such, we think it’s worth upgrading if you’ll be out in rough terrain or want something truly long-lasting.
 But for summer hiking, occasional backpacking, and travel, the REI Trailmade checks nearly all the boxes at a great price.
-And it doesn’t hurt that the men’s version is offered in six color options and three inseam lengths at the time of publishing.
+And it doesn’t hurt that both the men's and women's versions are available in a decently wide selection of sizes and inseam lengths.

 See the Men's REI Co-op Trailmade See the Women's REI Co-op Trailmade